 - A copy of your Articles of Incorporation

 - A business bank account

 - A form of personal identification

 Applications also normally ask for your business’ industry sector and your monthly invoicing volume.
-The more information that is provided when filling out an application, the more accurate the invoice factoring quote will be, so try to be as detailed as possible.
+The more information you provide when filling out an application, the more accurate the invoice factoring quote will be, so be as detailed as possible.

 Accounts Receivable Aging Report

 Another document required for factoring is an accounts receivable aging report.

 This report lists out unpaid invoices, credit memos, and notes by date.
 Accounts receivable aging reports may also be referred to as a schedule of accounts receivable or just a schedule.